 The Challenge of Choice

 It is no doubt an incredibly saturated market full of hype and fads.
 That being said, it is important to keep in mind your final destination.
-When choosing an interface, take into consideration how many sources you need to record at one time, the amount of extra features or options needed, and price point versus sound quality.
+When choosing an interface, take into consideration how many sources you need to record at one time, the number of extra features or options needed, and price point versus sound quality.